 Many students work part-time, either for the extra money or to gain valuable experience and to improve their future employability.
 Either way you will find plenty of opportunities through our student employment service - Joblink.
 This is based on campus in the Students' Union.

-The Study Abroad option is available on all of our engineering courses.
-If your average marks in your first and second years are greater than 60%, you can choose to spend the third year of your MEng studying abroad at a university in Europe, North America or even the Far East.
-Increasingly valued by employers, this option provides you with a fantastic opportunity to experience life in another country and a different culture.
-If you have foreign language skills, Erasmus exchanges are available to several European countries.
+The study abroad option is available on all our engineering courses (except for our BEng courses).
+If you choose to study abroad, you will spend the third year of the MEng studying at a university in Australia, North America or even the far east.
+Increasingly valued by employers, this will provide you with a fantastic opportunity to experience life in another country and a different culture.
+Some of the universities our students have studied at recently include Illinois, Santa Barbara and Wisconsin-Madison in the USA and New South Wales in Australia.

 Leeds for Life is an unique approach to helping you make the most of the University and prepare for your career from day one.
 Leeds for Life will help you enhance your employability by highlighting the wide range of co-curricular opportunities on offer from the University and the Students’ Union.
 You can join